Everest Base Camp

 • NRP 100 For Nepali Citizens

-Note: check the official website National Park Entry permit fee - Nepal Tourism Board for recent fees along with proper rules and regulations.
+Note: Check the official website National Park Entry permit fee - Nepal Tourism Board for recent fees along with proper rules and regulations.

 Travel Insurance